ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 ### 1.2 Key Features

-The `Identity Actor Model` introduces several improvements to how permissions and roles are managed within a system:
+The `Identity Actor Model` enhances user, role and group management with:

-- **Redefining Permissions:** Permissions are tied directly to `Actor Models` rather than policies, ensuring a more precise alignment with system roles and specific scenarios.
+- **Direct Link Between Identities and `Actor Models`:** Users, roles and groups are mapped directly to `Actor Models`, ensuring clear alignment with system roles and requirements.

-- **Integration with Identity Providers:** Identity Providers (IDPs) link identities and roles to one or more `Actor Models`, providing a more organized and flexible approach to authorization compared to traditional policy-based systems.

-- **Flexible Authorization:** The framework allows for combining `Actor Models` using operations like Union, Intersection, and Difference, enabling tailored permissions for complex scenarios.
+- **Flexible Authorization Options:** Combine `Actor Models` using Union, Intersection, and Difference to support complex permission scenarios.

-By following these principles, the `Identity Actor Model` helps developers create secure, efficient systems that can adapt to changing needs.
+These features make the `Identity Actor Model` a secure, efficient, and scalable solution for modern systems.

 ### 1.3 Clarification on Assumptions